Skip to main content

 Biography

-Janarthani Lohitharajah is an organized and friendly professional.
-She is an energetic and passionate teacher and a researcher with competency in molecular diagnostics.
-She graduated from Faculty of Medical Sciences, University of Sri Jayewardenepura in 2010 and currently doing her Master of Philosophy in the Faculty of Medicine, University of Colombo.
+Janarthani Arulnathan is a Senior Lecturer (Grade II) in Microbiology.
+Janarthani started her carrier as an academic in 2011 and has joined Eastern University in 2014.
+She graduated from Faculty of Medical Sciences, University of Sri Jayewardenepura in 2010 and obtained her Master of Philosophy from the Faculty of Medicine, University of Colombo.
 She has published research articles in indexed journals.
 She also presented her research findings in several scientific conferences and have received awards.
-Janarthani started her carrier as an academic in 2011 and has joined Eastern University in 2014.
+Her research interest includes viral infections, host defence mechanisms and medical education.
+She currently heads the Department of Pathophysiology.
 She was born and studied in Batticaloa and she is a past pupil of BT/Vincent Girls’ National School.

 Links to Publications